vmware-tanzu/velero/site/docs/master/csi.md

 ...
 ```

-To include the status of CSI objects associated with a Velero backup or restore, run `velero client config set features=EnableCSI`.
+To include the status of CSI objects associated with a Velero backup or restore in `velero backup describe` or `velero restore describe` output, run `velero client config set features=EnableCSI`.
+See [Enabling Features][1] for more information about managing client-side feature flags.

 # Implementation Choices